swrh/white-whale/README.md

 This is a simple code that implements a fixed-size key-value container that uses an LRU cache replacement policy.
-It provides mapping between any type of key or value and and should be very fast, depending on the interface you use.
+It provides mapping between any type of key or value and and should be very fast, but it doesn't serialize the data.
+Yes, it doesn't.

 Author: Fernando Silveira (fsilveira@gmail.com)